-Baylor > Welcome > Graduate > MA Program
+Baylor > Welcome > Graduate > MA Requirements

 Application for admission is obtained from the Graduate School, Director of Admissions and Records.
 An application form also is available on the website of the Graduate School.